ysimonson/binlog/README.md

 A rust library for creating and managing logs of arbitrary binary data.

-The underlying storage of logs are pluggable via the implementation of a couple of [traits](https://github.com/ysimonson/binlog/blob/main/src/traits.rs).
-Binlog includes built-in implementations via sqlite storage, and in-memory-only.
+The underlying storage of logs are pluggable via a few [traits](https://github.com/ysimonson/binlog/blob/main/src/traits.rs).
+Binlog includes built-in implementations via sqlite, redis, and in-memory-only.
 Additionally, python bindings allow you to use (a subset of) binlog from python.

 ## Usage